hashicorp/terraform-provider-google/website/docs/r/certificate_manager_certificate.html.markdown

 <a name="nested_managed"></a>The `managed` block supports:

-* `state` -
-  State of the managed certificate resource.

 * `domains` -
   (Optional)
   The domains for which a managed SSL certificate will be generated.